wkhere/stackless/Doc/library/functions.rst

 .. function:: compile(source, filename, mode[, flags[, dont_inherit]])

-   Compile the *source* into a code object.
-Code objects can be executed by a call to :func:`exec` or evaluated by a call to :func:`eval`. *source* can either be a string or an AST object.
+   Compile the *source* into a code or AST object.
+Code objects can be executed by an :keyword:`exec` statement or evaluated by a call to :func:`eval`.
-   Refer to the :mod:`_ast` module documentation for information on how to compile into and from AST objects.
+   *source* can either be a string or an AST object.
+Refer to the :mod:`ast` module documentation for information on how to work with AST objects.

-   The *filename* argument should give the file from which the code was read; pass some recognizable value if it wasn't read from a file (``'<string>'`` is commonly used).
+   The *filename* argument should give the file from which the code was read;
+   pass some recognizable value if it wasn't read from a file (``'<string>'`` is commonly used).

    The *mode* argument specifies what kind of code must be compiled; it can be ``'exec'`` if *source* consists of a sequence of statements, ``'eval'`` if it consists of a single expression, or ``'single'`` if it consists of a single interactive statement (in the latter case, expression statements that evaluate to something else than ``None`` will be printed).

    The optional arguments *flags* and *dont_inherit* control which future statements (see :pep:`236`) affect the compilation of *source*.
 If neither